What I Don’t Believe: Heresy and Apostasy

 (h) Universalism – belief that everyone is saved regardless of what they believe

-(i) Ecumenism/Syncretism – merging of diverse faiths (note: classical ecumenism was cooperation between different Christian denominations, contemporary ecumenism is merging of Christian and non-Christian religions)
+(i) Ecumenism/Syncretism – merging of diverse faiths (note: classical ecumenism was cooperation between different Christian denominations, contemporary ecumenism includes merging of Christian and non-Christian religions under the umbrella of the Roman Catholic Church)

 (k) Prosperity Gospel – this is a perversion of scriptural giving.
 Basically says “send me money and God will make you rich.”
 While God does bless us greatly, He meets our “needs” NOT our “greeds”.
-Our giving should be to helping fellow believers, helping unbelievers in order to open their hearts for the Gospel, and spreading the Gospel — not making TV preachers rich. (see 2 Peter 2:3) If it really worked the way they say, then those TV preachers should be sending me money…
+Our giving should be to helping fellow believers, helping unbelievers in order to open their hearts for the Gospel, and spreading the Gospel — not being made merchandise of by TV preachers, making them rich. (see 2 Peter 2:3) If it really worked the way they say, then those TV preachers should be sending me money…

 (l) Faith in Faith – this heresy believes that the power is in OUR faith and words.
 That if you have strong enough faith, then you can get what you want.
 That if something bad happens to you or you don’t get healed it is because you don’t have enough faith (or are not donating enough money).
 This exalts man to “godhood” and reduces God to a vending machine.